fastapi-admin/fastapi-admin/docs/en/docs/getting_started/quickstart.md

 ## Mount Admin App

-First, you need mount the app from `FastAPI-Admin` as a sub application of `FastAPI`.
+First, you need mount the admin app from `FastAPI-Admin` as a sub application of `FastAPI`.

 ```python
 from fastapi_admin.app import app as admin_app